 'What Alpha offers, and what is attracting thousands of people, is permission, rare in secular culture, to discuss the big questions: life and death and their meaning.'
 The Guardian

 Alpha has around 10 sessions.
-It includes supper, a short talk and a discussion where you can share your thoughts.
+It includes a short talk and a discussion where you can share your thoughts or just listen.

 The Alpha Course is for everyone, a place to meet new people and have serious discussions.
 You are welcome to come to the first sessions and see what you think with no commitment required.

 I had been attending services at church for about 2 years with my family, when our vicar invited me to an Alpha course.
 It wasn't something that I had considered doing, I really didn't know what it was about.
 I had seen posters outside churches, but never inquired.
 I probably would never have gone if I wasn't asked.
 I was explained to me that it would be an opportunity to understand what Christians believe, and ask questions in an environment where no question was considered silly.
 This appealed to me as there was a lot that I didn't understand about Christianity and maybe I would learn something.

 It wasn't a massive commitment.
 One evening a week for about 10 weeks and a weekend away.
 I really wanted to get the most out of the course, and made every effort to attend all of the sessions.
 Each session started with a meal at the house of the hosts, then listening to a guest speaker on a particular topic.
 The talks and the discussions that followed certainly helped me to increase my understanding of Christianity and encourage me on my journey of faith.

 The weekend away (the Holy Spirit weekend) was a real eye opener.
 During this weekend I realised how little I knew about the Holy Spirit (I don't think I really knew what it was) and the affect it can have on peoples lives.
 At the time it did seem rather extreme, but this was all new to me, and not the sort of thing I had ever seen in church before, with so many people being moved.